Techni-Dan/VParrotWebApp/README.en.md

 To do this, you must start the Apache Web Server and MySQL Database Server in the Manage Servers section in the XAMPP application if this is not already done and then in an internet browser open [http://127.0.0.1/phpmyadmin/index.php](http://127.0.0.1/phpmyadmin/index.php) and select the VParrotWebApp database and then select the Import tab, click on the Choose file button and select the VParrotWebApp.sql file from your project directory /VParotWebApp/resources/ and then click on the Import button.

 Once the import is complete, you can launch the application.
 Among other data, two users have been inserted into the database:
-1. PARROT Vincent, role_admin, email: admin@email.com, password: test
+1. PARROT Vincent, ROLE_ADMIN, email: admin@email.com, password: test
-2. DOE John, role_employe, email: user1@email.com, password: test.
+2. DOE John, ROLE_EMPLOYE, email: user1@email.com, password: test.

 ## API